kubeshop/testkube/docs/docs/testkube-pro/articles/environment-management.md

 * Connection state
 * Agent name
 * Agent version - If a new Testkube Agent version is available, you'll be prompted to upgrade.
-* Testkube CLI context command - To configure your Testkube CLI with cloud context.
+* Testkube CLI context command - To configure your Testkube CLI with pro context.

 You can also delete a given environment (be careful, this action can't be rolled-back!)